-Eve Purdy is currently doing an MSc in Anthropology at the University of North Texas.
-She’s also been an amazing Twitter moderator at dasSMACC.
-She is on the advisory board of CanadiEM and also writes at Manu et Corde.
+Eve Purdy has completed her MSc in Anthropology at the University of North Texas.
+She’s also been a fantastic Twitter moderator at dasSMACC.
+She is on the advisory board of CanadiEM and writes at Manu et Corde.

 She has also played mother hen to many, many SMACC juniors.